matijavavetic/muna-api/README.md

 # Project Muna

-Game which checks user's input for certain patterns.
+Game which checks user's input for a pattern.
 The pattern to be searched for is defined as follows.

 X = [a, e, i, o, u]